(opens a new window)(opens a new window)(opens a new window)(opens a new window)

 The NHERI Graduate Student Council offers graduate students interested in natural hazards research a chance to connect with other like-minded students.
 The GS Council meetings will support graduate students in building a network of support in the natural hazards field.
 The council will connect graduate students to natural hazard leaders, schedule workshops on careers, research, and diversity, equity, and inclusion (DEI) while providing leadership, service, and funding opportunities.

 NHERI Graduate Student Council membership is open to all graduate students interested in natural hazards research.
 This includes those graduate students who focus on engineering, as well as those who focus on social science or medicine related to natural hazards disasters.
 Graduate students from racial and ethnic underrepresented groups in engineering, women, and veterans are encouraged to register for NHERI Graduate Student Council membership.
+While we encourage membership from institutions around the globe, funding opportunities are currently limited to members in U.S. Institutions.

 Click the links below to find out more information about the NHERI Graduate Student Council.
 As we build the Council together, we will offer more information.
 To register to become a member, click the link above and provide your ideas.
 Your input makes all the difference!